Schwad/rebuilding_rspec/README.md

 # Testing

 This framework is tested with stdlib's `test/unit`.
-Run `ruby test_spec.rb` to test.
+Run `ruby test/run_test.rb` to run all tests.

 # TODO